KSanthanesh/Yoga-Mindfulness/README.md

 <summary>Contact Mobile View</summary>
 <img src="docs/wireframes/Contact-Mobile1.png"
 width="500">
 </details>

 ### Colours
 I have used warm and light colours to create pleasant experience for those people to viewing this website.
 ### Typography
-I have used Oswald,Laila,Sans-serif for heading and contents.<br>
+I have used Oswald,Laila,Sans-serif for Sub-heading and contents.<br>
+'Dancing Script', cursive used for Heading.
 And i have used 'Tangerine', cursive for Testimonial.
 ## Technologies Used
 - HTML-used for to create the website.
 - CSS- used for style the website.